 Q. How much funding will be available from the LIANZA Contestable Fund?

 A: LIANZA Council have decided that the fund will be seeded with $60,000 from the current SIG and Region accumulated funds.
-The maximum disbursement annually will be no greater than 70% of the annual contributions and will be around $12,000 per annum.
+The maximum disbursement annually will be no greater than 70% of the annual contributions and is forecast to be $6-10,000 per annum.

 Q. What will be funded from the contestable fund?